Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 resembles a stone but becomes taller with age.

-Description: It is a single-stemmed plant but will sometimes 'branch' or sucker, creating very odd looking clusters of spheres.
-It can grow to 20 cm in height with a diameter of 9 cm.
+Description: It is a highly succulent solitary plant without spines or leaves that looks like a green-brown football, but will sometimes 'branch' or sucker, creating very odd looking clusters of spheres.

 Female